Privacy policy

 The legal basis for the processing is Art.
 6 (1) sentence 1 lit. b GDPR.
 The deletion of this data occurs either selectively for specific details when you remove them from our platform, or completely when you delete your account on our platform.

-We use Hubspot (hubspot.com) for the management of user and customer data (CRM) and especially for capturing process data (e.g., e-mails, notes from conversations, etc.).
+We use HubSpot (hubspot.com) for the management of user and customer data (CRM) and in particular for capturing process data (e.g., e-mails, notes from conversations, etc.).
 This provides us with an overview of previous communications.
-In addition, we use Hubspot for lead generation via our blog (blog.connactz.com) and for the automated sending of e-mails.
-In doing so, we sometimes transfer data from sections 5.1 and 5.2 as well as usage statistics and usage-relevant information, such as the number of new event inquiries, to Hubspot’s servers in order to make the e-mails with personalized content more relevant to you.
+In addition, we use HubSpot for lead generation via our blog (blog.connactz.com) and for the automated sending of e-mails.
+In doing so, we sometimes transfer data from sections 5.1 and 5.2 as well as usage statistics and usage-relevant information (e.g. the number of new event inquiries) to HubSpot in order to make the e-mails with personalized content more relevant to you.

 • Use of your e-mail address for system notifications

 We send you e-mails when a message is received in your connactz inbox or when an appointment is approaching.
 This is to ensure that you do not overlook a message sent to you by another user and that you do not miss an appointment.
 The legal basis for this is Art.
 6 (1) sentence 1 lit. b GDPR.
-We delete this data once it is no longer required for the purpose for which it was collected, i.e., for the personalization of your profile.
-Typically, this is the case when you delete your profile with us.
+We delete this data once it is no longer required for system notifications and platform communication.
+Typically, this is the case when you delete your user account with us.
 We review the necessity every six months.

 • Personalization of your search results